HuinaLi/AlgSAT/README.md

 # AlgSAT
-The  source codes abd results are used to help verify the results in our paper.
+The  source codes and results are used to help verify the results in our paper.

 code files: